TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     BeneficiaryVASP -.->|for| Beneficiary
 ```

-In the case of a transaction from an Exchange to their customers own self-hosted wallet, the following graph shows the relationships which are strong for anything the Exchange itself controls.
-They do not know if their customer actually controls the wallet:
+In the case of a transaction from an Exchange to their customers' self-hosted wallet, the following graph shows the strong relationships for anything the Exchange itself controls.
+They do not know if their customer controls the wallet:

 ```mermaid
 graph TD